calcanthum/countdown-numbers/README.md

 # Countdown Numbers Round

 ## Overview
 These are various implementations of the Numbers Round from the game show "Countdown".
 Players aim to reach a target number using a combination of randomly selected numbers and arithmetic operations.
+This is a personal study project to explore how different languages handle the same things (stacks + random numbers).

 ## Rules
 - Only standard operations (addition, subtraction, multiplication, division) are allowed.